 Introduction to Psychology – PSYCSS156

-Examine the basis of human behaviour.
+Examine the basis of human behavior.
 Study the scientific research process, the human brain and the nervous system, sensation and perception, learning, memory and personality.
+42 hours.

 Introduction to Sociology – SSCISS108

 Explore basic concepts for understanding human behaviour, individual biases, various roles in society and social groupings.
 42 hours.

 Introduction to Sustainable Development – ENVR10026

 Discuss environmental, economic and social issue that impact the sustainability of our communities.
 Examine the effects of human populations on ecosystems and consider individual responsibility to promote sustainability through lifestyle change.

 Explore the nutritional effectiveness of various diets and food additives.
 Examine the role of food in maintaining health and reducing the risk of illness and learn to evaluate claims made by food faddists and food vendors.
 Prerequisite: College English or equivalent.
 42 hours.

 Organizational Behaviour and Administration – BUSNPIR22